(Listed in agenda order.)

 GREG JUSTICE - Founder & Editor, TransportiCA

-Besides bounding and serving as Editor of TransportiCA, Justice is also Founder & Principal of Aggie Writing Services, founder of the Sustainable Chamber of Sacramento and the "Transportation and the Triple-Bottom Line" conference, as well as, Chief Sustainability Officer for the newly-formed nonprofit, "California Green Academy."
+Besides being Founder & Editor of TransportiCA, Justice is also Founder & Principal of Aggie Writing Services, founder of the Sustainable Chamber of Sacramento and the "Transportation and the Triple-Bottom Line" conference, as well as, Chief Sustainability Officer for the newly-formed nonprofit, "California Green Academy."
 His passion for sustainable and active transportation comes from, despite being an L.A. native, not having a driver's license, nor planning to obtain one in the future.

 Attending San Jose State University for graduate certificates in Environmental Planning and Transportation and Land-Use Planning.
 Double-majored at U.C.
 Davis in Public Service and Law & Society, minoring in Professional Writing, emphasis in legal and technical writing.
 Justice has previously worked for Unitrans, Caltrans' Division of Rail, Air Resources Board, Cal/EPA's Scientific and Peer-Review Program, for State Superintendent of Public Instruction Tom Torlakson and Dr. David Long, California Secretary of Education.